pfreguia/nuki.homey/README.md

 ## Adding your Nuki
 Follow these steps to add your Nuki to Homey.
+* First enable the HTTP API in your Nuki Bridge.
+You can do this within the Nuki smartphone app.
+Go to manage your devices and select your Nuki Bridge.
+There you can enable the HTTP API.
-* Select the 'Nuki Smart Lock' app when adding a device and select a Nuki Smart Lock
+* Once enabled go to the Homey app and add a Nuki Smart Lock as device by selecting the 'Nuki Smart Lock' app from the pairing wizard.
 * Confirm adding a Nuki Smart Lock and wait for the discovery process to start
 * Press the button of your Nuki Bridge(s) during the discovery process
 * Select the Nuki(s) you wish to add to Homey and confirm